Koraput: Education

 Educational facilities in Koraput include schools and SLN Medical College and Hospital.

 Central University of Odisha (CUO), formerly Central University of Orissa, was established by parliament under the Central Universities Act, 2009 (No. 3C of 2009) by Government of India, situated at Sunabeda Town, Koraput District in the Indian state of Odisha.
 The territorial jurisdiction of the university is whole of the Odisha state.

 As far as higher studies are concerned, Koraput has got one Woman's College and Government College, both of which are affiliated to Vikram Dev University located at Jeypore.

 In 2009, a central university was set up in Koraput namely Central University of Orissa.
 This started functioning from August 2009 providing courses on English, Oriya, mass communication, journalism, anthropology and sociology.
 Prof Surabhi Banarjee was appointed as the first vice-chancellor of the university.

 On 4 September 2017, the new government medical college was established in Koraput and named after Saheed Laxman Nayak, a great freedom fighter of that region.
 Classes started in September 2017.

 Politics

-Current MP Saptagiri Ulaka and MLA from Koraput Assembly Constituency is Raghu Ram Padal who won the seat in State elections in 2019.
+Current MP of the Koraput Lok Sabha constituency is Saptagiri Ulaka and the current MLA from Koraput Assembly Constituency is Raghu Ram Padal who won the seat in State elections in 2019.

-Koraput is part of Koraput (Lok Sabha constituency).
+Koraput is part of, the Koraput Lok Sabha constituency.